DoctorRyner/sae/README.md

 ### Eq.yml structure

-Eq.yml has all of the fields of ipkg config format except for `modules` and `name`, it also has a few new fields.
+Eq.yml has all of the fields of ipkg config format except for `modules`, it also has a few new fields.
 We will overview only these changes and required fields.
 If you need information about all config fields, you can see them here https://github.com/DoctorRyner/sae/blob/d529ac2dfe8d1ae79d25798e819839d49a735bb6/src/Sae/Types.idr#L45

 * package — the same as `name`
 * modules — no need to specify modules manually, they are all generated automatically